There are no specific CPT codes for this treatment, it may be reported using:

 The Collaborative Longitudinal Evaluation of Keratoconus (CLEK) study is a multi-center long-term observational study of the natural history of keratoconus.
 Two reports were published from the CLEK study in 2006 that showed slow changes over 7 years of follow-up.
 (1, 2) Davis et al. reported changes in high- and low-contrast visual acuity from 953 patients (1,855 eyes).
 (1) Over a period of 7 years, there was a decrease of 2 high- and 4 low-contrast letters.
 High-contrast visual acuity decreases of 10 or more letters occurred in 19.0% of patients; low-contrast visual acuity decreases of 10 or more letters occurred in 30.8% of patients.
 McMahon et al. reported longitudinal changes in corneal curvature over 8 years of follow-up in 1,032 patients.
 (2) The slope for First Definite Apical Clearance Lens (FDACL) was 0.18 diopters (D) per year, and the slope for flatter keratometric reading (Flat K) was 0.20 D per year.
 These translated into mean increases of 1.44 D in FDACL and 1.6 D in Flat K during the 8-year follow-up period.
 Close to 25% of patients had projected increases of 3 D or more in FDACL, while 24% had projected increases of 3 D or more in Flat K.

-Evidence on whether corneal collagen cross-linking (CXL) improves health outcomes for patients with progressive keratoconus consists of 4 controlled trials, 3 of which are randomized.
-In addition, there are uncontrolled trials that report on longer-term outcomes of the procedure.
-The main health outcome for CXL treatment is improvement, or stabilization, of visual acuity.
-Other outcomes commonly reported in trials of CXL include physiologic measures, such as the steepness of the corneal curvature and/or the manifest refraction spherical equivalent (MRSE).
-These are intermediate outcomes that may corroborate whether improvements in visual acuity correlate with physiologic changes, and which may or may not be adequate surrogates for true health outcomes.
+Evidence on whether corneal collagen cross-linking (CXL) improves health outcomes for patients with progressive keratoconus includes 5 randomized controlled trials (RCTs), 3 of which were regulated by FDA under a new drug application (NDA).
+In addition, there are a number of prospective controlled studies as well as uncontrolled trials that report on longer-term outcomes of the procedure.
+(3) The main health outcome for CXL treatment is improvement, or stabilization, of visual acuity.
+Other outcomes commonly reported in trials of CXL include physiologic measures, such as the steepness of the corneal curvature measured by maximum keratometry (K-max) and/or the manifest refraction spherical equivalent (MRSE).
+These are intermediate outcomes that may corroborate whether improvements in visual acuity correlate with physiologic changes.

-Also in 2012, Renesto et al. reported results of a randomized trial that compared CXL versus 1 month of riboflavin eye drops in 39 eyes of 31 patients with keratoconus.
-(7) After 3 months, all patients received intrastromal corneal ring segments (ICRS; see Related Policies).
+In 2012, Renesto et al. reported results of a randomized trial that compared CXL versus 1 month of riboflavin eye drops in 39 eyes of 31 patients with keratoconus.
+(9) After 3 months, all patients received intrastromal corneal ring segments (ICRS).
 Patients were evaluated at 1 and 3 months after treatment with CXL or riboflavin, and then at 1, 3, 6, 12, and 24 months after ICRS insertion.
-There was no significant difference between the 2 groups for UCVA, BCVA, or in 3 topographic parameters (flattest-K, steepest K, and average keratometry) throughout the 24-month follow-up.
+There was no significant difference between the two groups for UCVA, BCVA, or in 3 topographic parameters (flattest-K, steepest K, and average keratometry) throughout the 24-month follow-up.

-A 2010 publication from the Siena Eye Cross Study reported a 52.4 month mean follow-up (range, 48-60 months) on their first 44 keratoconic eyes treated with CXL.
-(11) Included in the study were 44 patients between 10 and 40 years of age with disease progression in the previous 6 months, minimum corneal thickness of 400 microns in the thinnest point, topographic mean K value less than 55 D, clear cornea by slit-lamp examination, and absence of eye infections, herpetic clinical history, autoimmune disease, and pregnancy.
-Follow-up evaluations were performed at 1, 2, 3, 6, 12, 24, 36, 48, and 60 months after CXL.
+A 2010 publication from the Siena Eye Cross Study reported a 52-month mean follow-up (range, 48-60) on their first 44 keratoconic eyes treated with CXL.
+(12) Follow-up evaluations were performed at 1, 2, 3, 6, 12, 24, 36, 48, and 60 months after CXL.
 Topographic analysis showed a mean K reading reduction of -1.96 D after 1 year, -2.12 D after 2 years, -2.24 D after 3 years, and -2.26 D after 4 years of follow-up.
 By comparison, in fellow eyes untreated for the first 24 months, the mean K value increased by 1.2 D at 1 year and 2.2 D at 2 years.
 In treated eyes, UCVA improved by a mean of 2.41 lines after 12 months, 2.75 lines after 24 months, 2.80 lines after 36 months, and 2.85 lines after 48 months.
-There was no significant decrease in endothelial cell density, central corneal thickness, or IOP over follow-up.
-Temporary side effects included stromal edema in the first 30 days (70% of patients) and temporary haze (9.8% of patients).
-No persistent side effects were observed.
+There was no significant decrease in endothelial cell density, central corneal thickness, or intraocular pressure over follow-up.
+Temporary adverse effects included stromal edema in the first 30 days (70% of patients) and temporary haze (9.8% of patients).
+No persistent adverse effects were observed.

 In response to requests, input was received from 1 physician specialty society and 1 academic medical center (2 reviewers) while this policy was under review in 2012.
 The input from all reviewers was mixed, noting the limited literature and lack of FDA approval for this procedure, although there are ongoing FDA-regulated clinical trials.
 The reviewers also commented on the lack of alternatives to slow the progression of disease and that data indicate that the procedure is safe and effective enough to offer to patients with adequate informed consent under an investigational protocol.

-Corneal cross-linking (CXL) is a treatment for progressive keratoconus and other forms of corneal ectasia.
-There is evidence from a number of small randomized controlled trials (RCTs) that CXL leads to short-term improvements in visual acuity compared with untreated eyes, and results from 1 trial have reported that benefits are maintained at 2 to 3 years’ follow-up.
-However, due to the variable natural history of keratoconus, there is a need for prospective RCTs with larger numbers of patients that are followed over many years to determine whether CXL improves longer-term outcomes.
+There is evidence from randomized controlled trials (RCTs), including several pivotal trials, that CXL leads to short-term improvements in corneal steepening and visual acuity compared with untreated eyes, and results from 1 trial have reported that benefits are maintained at 2 to 3 years.
+From these RCTs, one can conclude that CXL is able to reduce, and in some cases reverse, the corneal steepening that leads to a reduction in visual acuity in the short-term.
+There is greater uncertainty about the long-term outcomes of CXL for the treatment of keratoconus.
+Some retrospective studies report positive outcomes at out to 10 years, although these reports are limited by the small sample size at long-term follow-up and limited information on the entire population of patients treated with CXL during the same time period.
+There is a need for prospective studies with larger numbers of patients that are followed over many years to determine whether CXL improves longer-term outcomes.
 Several trials are ongoing, and results from these other trials are expected soon.
 Longer-term outcomes from large cohorts will also be useful to evaluate potential long-term complications of this new treatment approach.
-Although one device is currently under Food and Drug Administration (FDA) review for a humanitarian device exemption (HDE), no CXL devices have received FDA approval at this time.
-Pending FDA approval of the HDE, CXL is considered investigational.
+Although one device is currently under U.S. Food and Drug Administration (FDA) review, no CXL devices have received FDA approval at this time.

 Practice Guidelines and Position Statements